mell0wlem0n/the_bridge/README.md

-#Welcome to the_bridge
+## Welcome to the_bridge
-This is a website that can convert sui to ether and ether back to sui
+This is a website that can convert sui to ether and ether back to sui using ether and sui wallets.